 About Marc

-I work with business owners who know AI could help, but do not want hype, jargon, or a giant technology project.
-My focus is simple: find the practical places AI can save time, improve follow-up, support customers, and make the website you already own work harder.
+I work with business owners who know AI could help but do not want hype, jargon, or a giant technology project.
+We map one repeated task, let AI prepare the bounded part, keep the consequential decision human, and measure the result before expanding.

 Portrait of Marc LaClear